Demonstrators gather in cities and outside election offices amid election tensions

 “The vast, vast majority of people simply want to see the election results counted fairly,” he said.

+The NYPD’s Deputy Commissioner of Intelligence and Counterterrorism, John Miller, said a number of individuals adopted “direct action” tactics, which included using lasers to try to blind officers and helicopter pilots, monitoring and interrupting police radio communications and using construction barriers and trash to block traffic.

+“What we’ve seen is written material that was prepared including charts delineating different roles that were made by protesters as far away as Hong Kong that depicted roles for whose job it was to throw objects at the police, whose job it was to record the police response on camera and turn that towards propaganda,” Miller said.

-The demonstrations were not solely related to the presidential election.
+The demonstrations in the US were not solely related to the presidential election.
 In Seattle, a group calling to protect every vote and another group supporting Black Lives Matter joined forces to form one demonstration.

 And in Minneapolis, a group of activists marched onto Interstate 94 in an attempt to block traffic.
 The primary organizers included members of the Twin Cities Coalition for Justice for Jamar Clark, as well as other groups.
 Clark, a 24-year-old Black man, was fatally shot during a scuffle with police in 2015.